petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-web-content-structures-and-templates-by-using-the-rest-api.md

    The `ContentStructures_GET_Permissions_ById.java` works similarly to the `ContentStructures_GET_FromSites.java` file.
 The only difference is that the method receives a `Long contentStructureId` (instead of the `siteId`) and a `String roleNames` as parameters. `roleNames` is set as `null` to return all permissions available.

-## Replacing the Web Content Structure Permissions
+## Replace Web Content Structure Permissions

 The `ContentStructures_PUT_Permissions_ById.sh` cURL script uses the `PUT` HTTP method with the `ContentStructure` service to replace the original structure permission.
 This script includes the `DELETE` and `VIEW` permissions for the Power User role.